-Portions of the Lakeview Subdivision that were previously only surveyed (using analog) to a depth of six inches were cleared to a depth of detection (within RC1 and outside of MRS-04).
-In addition, removal action activities were completed at more than 250 parcels (average parcel was approximately 1.75 acres).
-Land parcel grids investigated were distributed throughout RC1 and RC2 (and portions of MRS-04).
-Removal action activities were generally focused around existing residential dwellings.
+Portions of the Lakeview Subdivision that were previously only cleared to a depth of six inches were cleared to a depth of detection (within RC1 and outside of MRS-06).
+In addition, Removal action activities were completed at more than 250 parcels (average parcel was approximately 1.75 acres).
+Land parcel grids investigated were distributed throughout RC1 and RC2 (and portions of MRS-06).
+Removal Action activities were generally focused around existing residential dwellings.
 Intrusive results indicate the presence of former impact and munitions-use areas.
 Munitions recovered included 37mm, 57mm, 105mm, and 155mm projectiles; 60mm and 81mm mortars; 2.36-inch rockets; and hand grenades and rifle grenades (HGL, 2016).